Activity note: Note: Hotel check-in available from 3:00 p.m.

 Activity note: Note: Walking distances up to a 1/2 mile on even terrain; Be sure to remember your camera and binoculars if you brought them.

-Breakfast: We'll have breakfast at the resort cafe.
+Breakfast: Breakfast in the resort cafe.

 Evening: Group leader Cindy Oehm explores the history and legends of pirates on Virginia's Eastern Shore.
 She explains just how Chincoteague fits into pirate lore.
 The peaceful shore was not always so tranquil and legends of buried treasure still intrigue locals and visitors alike.

-Breakfast: We'll have breakfast at the resort cafe.
+Breakfast: Breakfast is in the resort cafe.

 Afternoon: A local waterman will lecture us on the changing marine ecosystem and how the modern day marine industry is adapting.
-The oceans and shoreline create one ecosystem and the marshlands on the back of the barrier islands create another.
+The oceans and shoreline create one ecosystem, and the marshlands on the back of the barrier islands create another.
 We will learn how these ecosystems make some of the most productive marine environments in the world.